cltl/python-for-text-analysis/README.md

 * **Good software is for humans**.
 It is cognizant of people and the reality in which they live.
 It does not expect elaborate and arbitrary rules to be memorized.
 It anticipates the need for learning and debugging.

+## The 15 minute rule

+When you are just learning how to program, it sometimes happens that you get stuck and you don't know what to do next.
+This is normal.
+There are many fantastic resources online that we encourage you to use to solve your problem on your own.
+But we don't want this to be a frustrating experience for you.
+So if you're stuck for more than 15 minutes: please contact us!
+No matter how small the problem.
+If you're stuck, you're stuck.

+In our experience it does help to solve the exercises together with a classmate.
+(See [pair programming](https://en.wikipedia.org/wiki/Pair_programming) and [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).)
+If either one of you gets stuck, try to explain the thought process behind your program, and go through the lines step by step.
+Making your thought process explicit is a great way to find bugs in your code!

 ## Courseware structure

 Our materials are structured as follows: